throne1986/bookingapp/README.md

 * [TypeScript](https://www.typescriptlang.org/) - Superset of JavaScript, ,

-Note : I choosed to use those frameworks and language due to my level of understand for bulding full stak app
+Note : I choose to use those frameworks and language's due to my level of understanding  for building full stack app

 ## Contributing